 The requirements for delivery and assessment for each qualification can be found within the qualification specification and assessment guidance.
-External quality assurers (EQA) will assure that these requirements are being consistently met.
+External Quality Assurers (EQA) will assure that these requirements are being consistently met.
 Centres will be required to demonstrate:

-- They have access to appropriate facilities for the required learning hours.
-These should have been risk assessed to ensure it meets the requirements for health and safety; - They have the appropriate amount of the required equipment to deliver and assess the qualification, it is in an appropriate condition and maintained in accordance with the manufacturers recommendations.
-For aquatic qualifications, the required number and ability of learner swimmers must be provided; - That tutors, assessors and quality assurers are appropriately qualified and up to date in the specific discipline, in line with the requirements laid down in the qualification specification - Standardisation takes place to ensure the consistency of assessment decisions; - They are able to provide the required conditions for assessment.
+• They have access to appropriate facilities for the required learning hours.
+These should have been risk assessed to ensure it meets the requirements for health and safety

+- They have the appropriate amount of the required equipment to deliver and assess the qualification, it is in an appropriate condition and maintained in accordance with the manufacturers recommendations.
+For aquatic qualifications, the required number and ability of learner swimmers must be provided - That Tutors, Assessors and IQAs are appropriately qualified and up to date in the specific discipline, in line with the requirements laid down in the qualification specification - Standardisation takes place to ensure the consistency of assessment decisions - They are able to provide the required conditions for assessment.